g-iyer/DSND-Capstone/README.md

 -   Any trial that has either a “999” or “0” indicates a solution that is not optimal or robust.

-    -   Breadth First.
-Depth First and Uniform Cost all had trials that could not complete as shown by the “999” scores in one or more of their trial runs.
+    -   Breadth First, Depth First and Uniform Cost all had trials that could not complete as shown by the “999” scores in one or more of their trial runs.